 Prof. Urbach and his collaborators study complex dynamics in a variety of systems, ranging from shaking sand to cytoskeletal proteins to migrating neurons.
 Using the techniques of statistical physics and nonlinear dynamics, together with advanced imaging techniques, image processing, and computer simulations, they are trying to develop quantitative, testable descriptions of multifaceted, interacting, ever changing systems that might at first glance seem like a complicated mess.
 For more specifics, visit the Dynamics Imaging Lab website.

-- W. J. Rosoff, J. S. Urbach, M. A. Esrick, R. G. McAllister, L. J. Richards, and G. J. Goodhill, A new chemotaxis assay shows the extreme senstivity of axons to molecular gradients, Nature Neuroscience 7, 678 (2004).
+Rosoff, W. J. et al. A new chemotaxis assay shows the extreme sensitivity of axons to molecular gradients.
+Nature Neuroscience 7, 678 682 (2004).